redpanda-data/connect/docs/inputs/README.md

 Tracking and persisting offsets through a durable name is also optional and works with or without a queue.
 If a durable name is not provided then subjects are consumed from the most recently published message.

+When a consumer closes its connection it unsubscribes, when all consumers of a durable queue do this the offsets are deleted.
+In order to avoid this you can stop the consumers from unsubscribing by setting the field `unsubscribe_on_close` to `false`.

 ### Metadata